zsfell/SeanCraftLeak/README.md

 ## **How to extarct .mcpack to folder**

-change .mcpack to .zip than extract
+change .mcpack to .zip then extract